 |March 2018||12 and 26 March||12 March|

 Landlord payment schedules

-If you would like your schedule of payments sent to an email address, please email firstname.lastname@example.org or call our Landlord line: (01273) 296647.
-Please note the Council pays landlords directly in four weekly cycles.
+If you would like your schedule of payments sent to an email address, please email firstname.lastname@example.org or call our landlord line on 01273 296647.
+Please note, the council pays landlords directly in four weekly cycles.

-Benefit payments are made either fortnightly in arrears or advance, four weekly in arrears or two weeks in arrears and two weeks in advance.
+Benefit payments are fortnightly in arrears to claimants and four weekly in arrears to landlords.

 Change of landlord bank details

-If you would like your payments made into a Bank or Building Society account, please complete and return our change of payment form.
+If you would like your payments made into a different bank or building society account, please complete and return our change of payment form.

 Direct payments to landlords

 The council can pay landlords, if the tenant is: